AdobeDocs/experience-manager-65.en/help/forms/using/create-form-data-model.md

         * **DataSource service property name**: Specify name of the service property containing the DataSource name.
 It is specified while registering the data source instance as OSGi service.
 For example, **datasource.name**.
         * **JDBC driver class**: Specify Java class name of the JDBC driver.
 For [!DNL MySQL] database, specify **com.mysql.jdbc.Driver**.
         * **JDBC connection URI**: Specify connection URL of the database.
 For [!DNL MySQL] database running on port 3306 and schema weretail, the URL is: `jdbc:mysql://'server':3306/weretail?autoReconnect=true&useUnicode=true&characterEncoding=utf-8`

+        >[!NOTE]
+        >
+        > When the [!DNL MySQL] database is behind a firewall, then database hostname is not a Public DNS.
+IP address of the database needs to be added in the *[/etc/hosts](C:\Windows\System32\drivers\etc\hosts)* file of the AEM host machine.

         * **Username:** Username of the database.
 It is required to enable JDBC driver to establish a connection with the database.
         * **Password:** Password of the database.
 It is required to enable JDBC driver to establish a connection with the database.

+        >[!NOTE]
+        >
+        >AEM Forms does not support NT Authentication for [!DNL MySQL], so create an SQL user account.
+Go to AEM web console at [https://localhost:4502/system/console/configMgr](https://localhost:4502/system/console/configMgr) and search "Apache Sling Connection Pooled Datasource".For "JDBC connection URI" property set value of "integratedSecurity" as False  and use created username and password for connecting with [!DNL MySQL] database.

         * **Test on Borrow:** Enable the **[!UICONTROL Test on Borrow]** option.
         * **Test on Return:** Enable the **[!UICONTROL Test on Return]** option.
         * **Validation Query:** Specify a SQL SELECT query to validate connections from the pool.
 The query must return at least one row.
 For example, **select &#42; from customerdetails**.